KasualTheGamer/SDV-Mod-Open-Air-Seed-Market/ReadMe.md

 All the image assets I've used are from the base game, and I'm just following the formula for a content pack laid out by the authors of C.

 # Changelog
+## 0.1.6-beta (in progress)
+- removed files no longer being used
+-- the tilesheet Craftables.png was swapped out for springobjects.png
+- cleaned up some tiles on the map that were "alwaysFront" which really shouldn't have been
+- cleaned up folder structure
 ## 0.1.5-beta
 - Begining changelog on ReadMe.md
 - added in dairy vendor
 - added in a ticket machine on the map instead of relying on Central Station to keep one there -- Testing if this resolves ticket machine vanishing when on the map and editing config
 - adding in a [Farm Type Manager](https://github.com/Esca-MMC/FarmTypeManager) content pack to add foragables to the map (because I still can't figure out how to do that with content patcher >.<)